 What is Core Banking?

-At it’s heart, Core Banking is everything you need on a daily basis and nothing you don’t.
-It was designed from the ground up to be super fast, lean and to strip out anything that was deemed necessary for everyday banking.
+At its heart, Core Banking is everything you need daily and nothing you don’t.
+It was designed from the ground up to be super fast and to strip out anything deemed necessary for everyday banking.
 Everything you need, nothing you don’t!

 Concepts, brainstorming & sketching